 Step 11: Install DLC.

 To Install DLCs, press triangle to bring up menu and scroll down to Show DLCs and press X (if no item shows, press triangle and then Refresh).
-Find the compatible DLC, a blue dot will show which DLCs are available for your backup.
+Find the compatible DLC, a blue dot will show which DLCs are available for your collection.
 Press X on the compatible DLC and wait for the install, the blue dot will turn white letting you know that it was installed.
-Go to your game to see the DLCs.

-If there is no blue dot, make sure you have the correct version (I have the European version of YS Viii in my example, so I can’t use the USA or Japanese DLCs).
+If there is no blue dot, make sure you have the correct version (US vs Europe).

 Bonus: Install Update